The-Balance-FFXIV/balance-static/content/encounters/p4s-p2.md

 ### DPS

-* All 2 minute cooldowns should be used on cooldown in order to get full usage, as the enrage is at 8:25.
-Pot in the opener and at 6 minutes into the fight.
+* All two minute cooldowns should be used on cooldown in order to get full usage, as the enrage is at 8:25.
+Pot in the opener and at six minutes into the fight.
 * Use Addle and Feint to mitigate raidwides and tank busters.
 * When breaking Thornpricked tethers, make sure you stay out for a second to ensure it breaks.
 This may cost a melee GCD at times, but is far better than it not breaking and wiping the raid.
 Use disengage tools to ensure maximum damage.